potaito/snapdragon_mavros_vislam/README.md

 * The package name will be mv\<version\>.deb.
 ** Example: *mv0.8.deb*
 * push the deb package to the target and install it.

+**NOTE:** THIS IS DEPRECATED RELEASE(mv0.8).
+MV0.8 WILL NO LONGER BE AVAILABLE FOR DOWNLOAD AFTER MAY 4th 2017

 ```
 adb push mv<version>.deb /home/linaro